-Pipeline safety laws fall under federal authority in Title 49, United States Code.
-U.S. Code chapter 601, Safety, of Title 49 establishes the framework for promoting pipeline safety via federal authority for regulation of interstate pipeline facilities and federal delegation to the states for all or part of the responsibility for intrastate pipeline facilities under an annual certification or agreement.
+Pipeline safety laws fall under federal authority in Title 49, United States Code, chapter 601, Safety.
+Title 49 establishes the framework for promoting pipeline safety with federal authority for regulation of interstate pipeline facilities.
+Federal authority delegates to states all or part of the responsibility for intrastate pipeline facilities via an annual certification or agreement.
 This law empowers the Iowa Utilities Board to obtain a certification from the federal government to regulate gas pipeline safety for intrastate natural gas operators.
-The Board's Safety and Engineering Section enforces pipeline safety rules contained in the federal regulations at 49 CFR parts 191, 192, 193, and 199 as well as state regulations at 199 Iowa Administrative Code chapter 10, Intrastate Gas and Underground Gas Storage and chapter 19, Service Supplied by Gas Utilities.
+The Board's Safety and Engineering Section enforces pipeline safety rules contained in the federal regulations at 49 CFR parts 191, 192, 193, and 199, as well as state regulations at 199 Iowa Administrative Code chapter 10, Intrastate Gas and Underground Gas Storage and chapter 19, Service Supplied by Gas Utilities.

 The Safety and Engineering Section inspects 57 natural gas distribution system operators, 3 LPG distribution system operators, and 41 intrastate and 5 interstate natural gas transmission pipeline operators for compliance with pipeline safety standards.
 The inspections ensure that gas operators are in compliance with the federal and state pipeline safety standards.
-The Safety and Engineering Section works closely with the federal U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA), to insure pipelines are safely operated and maintained.
+The Board's Safety and Engineering Section works closely with the federal U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration's State Programs (PHMSA), to insure pipelines are safely operated and maintained.

 Searching for Inspection Reports